click here to read what hedz are sayin' (comments) below

 HEALTH, WEALTH, KNOWLEDGE OF SELF

-Afrikanz are truly a unique people for although we know how attractive we’ve been to otherz in the world, I’ve been deduced to believe we are professionalz at enduring struggle and strife, while remaining amateurz in the field of AA—no not alcoholic’s anonymous, Active Activizm!
+Afrikanz are truly a unique people for although we know how attractive we’ve been to otherz in the world, I’ve been deduced to believe we are professionalz at enduring struggle and strife, while remaining amateurz in the field of AA—no, not alcoholic’s anonymous...
+Active Activizm!

 This is the reason for my writing this piece.
-Puttin’ it bluntly, Afrikanz, if the current generation does not create a financial system that will support our upcoming scholarz, in 20 yearz, there may be no Black History Month, the lecture circuit will be dried up, the majority of attendant’s at the Ancestral Middle Passage on Coney Island and the International Afrikan Arts Festival will be white, and RBG will be a slogan of the past, in fact, it will mean ‘Real Blackpeople are Gone’!
-Y?
+Puttin’ it bluntly, Afrikanz, if the current generation does not create a financial system that will support our upcoming scholarz, in 20 yearz, there may be no Black History Month, the lecture circuit will be dried up, the majority of attendant’s at Brooklyn's Ancestral Middle Passage on Coney Island and the International Afrikan Arts Festival will be white, and RBG will be a slogan of the past, in fact, it will mean ‘Real Blackpeople are Gone’!
+Why?
 Cause Afrikanz-in-america will lose interest because ignorance, due to the lack of living historianz to make them aware of our legacy!
 Look, they already ‘bout to abolish the Civil Rights Bill!!
 In 30 yearz, if anyone will be studying Afrikan history, it will be NON-Afrikanz!
 In 40, Pan-Afrikan Knowledge of Self will be but a faded memory, like the era of Conscious Hiphop (R.I.P.
 1993).

 THE METAPHYSICAL

 I’ve been workin’ on seein’ the duality of a thought and this view hit me the following day.
 I was sorta projecting myself in the future in my elder yearz (if I’m still here).
-The thought of the life of a star interrupted my thought like a news flash bulletin... then it all made sense.
-Simply apply the Djhuitic(not Hermetic) Principle, Correspondence (as above, so below, as below, so above) and you will see how this situation applies macrocozmically.
+The thought of the life of a star interrupted my thought like a newz flash bulletin... then it all made sense.
+Simply apply the Djhuitic (not Hermetic) Principle, Correspondence (as above, so below; as below, so above) and you will see how this situation applies macrocozmically.

-Comments | Send Us Your Comment | Share
+Comments | Send Us Your Comment

 • I read your Cokely piece and felt the same as you.
 What most folk didn't understand was that there was a strong negative force within Cokely that folk ignored or overlooked.
 What you described in your article was the side of Cokely that was always there and has determined what he has become.